 Gregory A. Worrell, M.D., Ph.D., a Mayo Clinic neurologist in Rochester, Minnesota, leads epilepsy research in the Bioelectronics Neurophysiology and Engineering Laboratory.
 The lab's goals are to advance understanding of human brain and neurological disease and to translate discoveries into new diagnostic tools and therapeutics for patients.
 Dr. Worrell is also a professor of neurology at Mayo Clinic College of Medicine and Science.

 Mitochondrial Neurobiology and Therapeutics Laboratory

-Eugenia Trushina, Ph.D., is an associate professor of neurology and an associate professor of pharmacology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Eugenia Trushina, Ph.D., is a professor of neurology and an associate professor of pharmacology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Trushina's Mitochondrial Neurobiology and Therapeutics Laboratory focuses on understanding the early molecular mechanisms of Alzheimer's disease, Parkinson's disease, Huntington's disease, multiple sclerosis, metabolic disorders and aging, with a special emphasis on the contributing role of altered mitochondrial dynamics and function.

 Studies in Dr. Trushina's lab provide a foundation for the development of disease-modifying mitochondria-targeted interventions.
 For example, based on basic science research, her research team identified the inhibition of axonal trafficking of mitochondria as the underlying molecular dysfunction in Alzheimer's disease, justifying the restoration of axonal trafficking as a therapeutic strategy that targets early mechanisms of disease.